bateller/martinfitzpatrick.name/content/pages/publications.md

 Title: Publications
 Slug: publications

-Below is a list of all research publications that I've contributed to to-date, together with a brief overview of the topic and my contribution.
+Below is a list of all research publications that I've contributed to to-date.
 First author papers are listed at the top, followed by other publications on which I am a contributing author.

 ### First author